This Week in Golf

 Hal Quinn, Freelance Writer, Vancouver: Regulars at this Round Table well know my distain for the PC contrivance, the faux competition scripted to fit the needs and wants of sponsors and networks.
 But with the Blue Jays in the playoffs, the NHL starting, the NFL getting interesting, US College football heating up, and with Canucks imitating an American holiday, there was entirely too much going on for the Prez Cup to get my attention.
 I did manage to watch one moment of the coverage from South Korea – a fleeting shot of Zach Johnson prepping to tee off at Number One wearing the worst toque in international competition (any sport) in digitally recorded history.
 Apparently there were no mirrors in the U.S.A. “team building” room.

-Frank Mastroianni, Canadian Golf Magazine (@frank_mastro): Everyone grossly underestimated the Internationals, but that’s not surprising, especially considering the largely biased media coverage in North America.
+Frank Mastroianni, Freelance Writer: Everyone grossly underestimated the Internationals, but that’s not surprising, especially considering the largely biased media coverage in North America.
 I wasn’t around for last week’s question but told everyone within earshot (including the Twittersphere) the Internationals were grossly underrated, even after the opening session shellacking.
 And if it wasn’t for Jason Day, this would have been a lopsided victory (that’s right Lahiri…feel better, it wasn’t your fault).